 From time to time there will be differences in opinion or understanding regarding aspects such as adequacy of information, interpretation of obligations or audit grades.
 This is a normal part of the audit process.
-We have written the guidelines to clarify issues where possible, and to provide a process to discuss areas of disagreement.
+We have written the audit process and these guidelines with this in mind.